JunboS/Homework5/README.md

 2. install virtualenv by running:
         `pip install virtualenv`
 3. create a virtual environment by running:
-        `py -m venv testenv`
+        `py -m venv hw5`
-   testenv is the name of your new virtual environment:
+   hw5 is the name of your new virtual environment:
 4. activate the evnironment by running:
-        `.\testenv\Scripts\activate`
+        Windows
+        `.\hw5\Scripts\activate`
+        Mac
+        `source hw5/bin/activate`
 5. install the required dependencies:
         `pip install -r requirements.txt`
 ### Execute the scripts
 1. by running:
     `bokeh serve --show result.py`
     your browser should be opened
     `http://localhost:5006/result`
     to exit:
     press `ctrl + c` in your terminal
+### Use Docker
+1. Build the docker by running:
+    `docker build --tag hw5 .`
+2. Run the image by running:
+    `docker run -p 5006:5006 -it hw5`
-2. when you are done, stop the virtual environment by running:
+3. when you are done, stop the virtual environment by running:
          `deactivate`